mrlunchbox777/basic-setup/.github/SECURITY.md

 ## In Development

-This project is currently in beta with no real versions and should only be used in specifically approved use cases in highly secured environments.
+This project is currently in beta with no real versions and should only be used in specifically approved use cases in highly sensitive environments.

 ## Implementation